 Please call our Admissions Office at 800-342-5462 if you have questions about how to apply to GMercyU as a transfer student or to learn which of your credits will transfer.

 International Student Graduate Admission General Requirements

-To enroll as a graduate-level international student at Gwynedd Mercy University, please contact Maya Tsai, Director of International Programs at email@example.com starting your application to get specific instructions on how to apply to GMercyU’s graduate programs.
+To enroll as a graduate-level international student at Gwynedd Mercy University, please contact the International Students Program at firstname.lastname@example.org before starting your application to get specific instructions on how to apply to GMercyU’s graduate programs.

 If you’re applying to our master's level nursing programs, you must have an R.N. license that is valid in the U.S. If you have a bachelor's degree from outside the U.S., but have a valid U.S. R.N. license, you will be considered on a case-by-case basis.

 GMercyU Conditional Admission Requirements for F-1 Visa International Students

 Gwynedd Mercy University may offer you conditional admission if you are an international student who requires English language instruction before you can begin your studies at the university level.
 If you would like to request a letter of conditional admission, provide us with:

 Completed GMercyU International Student Financial Declaration & Certification form